pedromsantos/ts-kata/src/10_Tennis/README.md

 #### Improve readability

 1. Tackle clutter by
-   - Formatting the code, a simple and very effective technique
+   - Formatting the code
-     - Format consistently and don’t force the reader to waste timed due to inconsistent formatting
+     - Format consistently, don’t force the reader to waste timed due to inconsistent formatting
    - Renaming bad names on variables, arguments, instance variables, methods, and classes
    - Renaming abbreviations to make them explicit
 2. Tackle Comments and Dead Code by